Resources

 The WHY & HOW behind applying to undergraduate research opportunities:

-Need help on your resume?
-Dr. Manda Adams (National Science Foundation) provides information about how to build your resume to best sell yourself & tailor it for each opportunity.
+Need resume help?
+Dr. Manda Adams (National Science Foundation) provides guidance on building your resume to best sell yourself & tailor it for each opportunity.

 Additional Advice